TencentARC/ArcNerf/docs/models.md

 ![volume_bound](../assets/models/volume_bound.gif)
 ![coarse_volume](../assets/models/coarse_volume.gif)

+### BitfieldBound
+This is another version of volumeBound which do not use Volume class but use bitfield as voxel representation introduced in `instant-ngp`.
+It has the same functionality but contains fewer tools for visualizaiton.

 ### SphereBound
 It contains a smaller sphere bounding the real object.
 In sdf modeling like `Neus`, it samples inside such a sphere.
 - origin/radius: The information of the sphere.